VirgilSecurity/virgil-sdk-php/docs/keys.md

 ### <a name="example-6"></a> Example 6: Update Public Key data

-> Action purpose is to update public key’s data.
+> The purpose is to update a Public Key’s data.

 > **Note:**